rehierl/node-tree-outliner/3-4-0-design-5.md

 That is, because it would require to give a guarantee that such a node will always be entered eventually.
-Consequently, such a definition would add an additional requirements and, because of that, would not be generic.
+Consequently, such a definition would add an additional requirement and, because of that, would not be generic.

 However, it is still possible to define specific nodes (e.g. headings or an end marker node) that, when entered, end one or more presequent sections.
-The focus here is, that such a node is optional and, because of that, not guaranteed to exist for all sections.
+The focus here is that such a node is optional and, because of that, not guaranteed to exist in all situations.

 Note also the switch in perspective: "forwards" from the current sectioning node and "backwards" from a subsequent heading/marker.